 Strengths Challenges

-FNS or PFS scores suggest parent(s) FNS or PFS scores suggest parent(s)
+FNS or PFS scores suggest parent(s) FNS or PFS scores suggest parent(s) (e.g., currently does not feel she has anyone who supports her

-(e.g.,has people she can count on for help and to talk to.) (e.g., currently does not feel she has anyone who supports her or could help if needed.)
+Social (e.g.,has people she can count on for help and to talk to.) (e.g., currenuy does not teer she has anyone who supports her or could help if needed.)

-Social Connections
+Connections

 (e.g.,is able to meet the family's basic needs and knows community resources for help.) (e.g.,currently does not feel able to meet the family's basic needs or does not know community resources for help.)

 Concrete Supports of Families

 (e.g.,intimate relationship is supportive and they are able to problem solve in healthy ways where there are conflicts.) (e.g.,intimate relationship currently is not supportive or they are not able to resolve conflicts in healthy ways.)

 Parental Resilience

 (e.g.,has knowledge of positive parenting practices or understanding of their young child's needs and abilities.) (e.g.,needs support to gain knowledge of positive parenting practices or understanding of their young child's needs and abilities.)

 Knowledge of Parenting and Child Development

 (e.g.,has understanding of how his actions as a parent can promote his child's social and emotional skills.) (e.g.,needs support to gain understanding of how his actions a a parent can promote his child's social and emotional skills.)

 Social and Emotional Competence of Children

-Notes: 1
+Notes: